 What Happens with Taxes When You Close a Business?

-By Andra DelMonico, J.D. | Reviewed by Canaan Suitt, J.D. | Last updated on June 24, 2025 Featuring practical insights from contributing attorney David C. Gair
+By Andra DelMonico, J.D., S.M.
+Oliva | Reviewed by John Devendorf, Esq., Canaan Suitt, J.D. | Last updated on January 29, 2026 Featuring practical insights from contributing attorneys David C. Gair and Steven A. Dimengo

 While owning and operating your own business has the potential to be a profitable venture, it doesn’t always work out this way.
-If you have a business and decide to close it, there are potential tax implications that come with closure.
-Small business owners need to fulfill their filing requirements to avoid greater tax liabilities and penalties in the future.
+If you have to close your business, there are potential tax implications that come with closure.

-Nine Tax Implications of Closing Your Business
+Tax Implications of Closing Your Business

 No matter what type of business you have, there are tax rules that you will need to address.
 Depending on the type of business you have, the process can be relatively simple to complex and lengthy.